ioccc-src/winner/1992/westley/README.md

 [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed this for clang by changing the third and fourth arg of main() to be ints inside main(); clang requires args 2 - 4 to be `char **`.
+He also fixed it so that the program would not segfault if not enough args were specified.
 Thank you Cody for your assistance!

 ### To run